International investing 2026: Why consider global stocks?

 FAQs

+International investing involves allocating capital to stocks outside the U.S. to seek diversification and potential growth opportunities.
 International stocks are shares of companies headquartered outside the United States and traded on foreign exchanges.

 International stocks have historically offered diversification benefits relative to concentrated U.S. portfolios.
 While an overweight position in U.S. large caps has paid off over the last 15 years, concentration risk is a potential concern.
-U.S. equity index returns are increasingly beholden to a relatively small list of mega-cap constituents, potentially making portfolios riskier overall.8
+U.S. equity index returns are increasingly beholden to a relatively small list of mega-cap constituents, potentially making portfolios riskier overall.10

 International markets often have different drivers of risk and return than U.S. ones.
 One way to quantify these differences is by factor breakdown.
-The U.S. has long benefitted from its inherent growth tilt, while both developed and emerging markets often exhibit higher exposure to the value factor, with higher dividend and earnings yields than their U.S. counterparts.9 By incorporating international equities into a diversified portfolio, investors may benefit from structural geopolitical or thematic forces, while also offsetting some of the inherent growth bias within their U.S. equity sleeves.
+The U.S. has long benefitted from its inherent growth tilt, while both developed and emerging markets often exhibit higher exposure to the value factor, with higher dividend and earnings yields than their U.S. counterparts.11 By incorporating international equities into a diversified portfolio, investors may benefit from structural geopolitical or thematic forces, while also offsetting some of the inherent growth bias within their U.S. equity sleeves.

 Photo of Kristy Akullian, CFA